 Setting up Python to the point to be able install packages from PyPI can be annoying and time-intensive.
 Even worse are OS-provided installations that start throwing cryptic error messages.
 Especially desktops are prone to that but it’s possible to break the whole toolchain of a server by installing some shiny package you heard about on reddit.

 Your desktop system is unlikely to be a throwaway virtual machine or container.
-Which makes it a highly mutable system with difficult rollbacks and a lot of pain if stuff breaks.
-So until we all run NixOS on our desktops:
+That makes it a highly mutable system with difficult rollbacks and a lot of pain if stuff breaks.
+So, until we all run NixOS on our desktops:

 Does that sound extreme to you?
 Only if you haven’t found the right tools to make it effortless.

 virtualenv – or as of Python 3.3 venv – has been around for a while and was a somewhat accepted standard for installing Python software.
 Sadly, there are many missionaries boldly proclaiming the end of virtualenv.
 Mostly because of containers in general and usually because of Docker in particular.

 I find that unfortunate and shortsighted, because they fail to see the whole picture: virtualenv’s job isn’t just to separate your projects from each other.
 Its job is also to separate you from the operating system’s Python installation and the installed packages you probably have no idea about.

 Let’s use the widely celebrated virtualenv-killer Docker to see why that’s a good idea.
 For that we look at the pre-installed packages you get after installing only

 argparse (1.2.1) chardet (2.0.1) colorama (0.2.5) html5lib (0.999) pip (1.5.4) requests (2.2.1) setuptools (3.3) six (1.5.2) urllib3 (1.7.1) wsgiref (0.1.2)